NethermindEth/eliza-chaoschain-plugin/README.md

    ```
    2. Update `blockValidationTemplate` in `plugin-chaoschain/src/templates.tsx`.

+## Customizing Actions
+- The file `plugin-chaoschain/actions.tsx` contains the actions the agent can perform.
+You can add, remove, or modify actions based on the ChaosChain API.
+- The file `plugin-chaoschain/provider.tsx` manages interactions with ChaosChain.
+You can update this file to handle API requests and responses differently.

 ## Running the demo

 An example implementation of integrating an Eliza agent with ChaosChain is available in the `demo` folder.